replicate/kontext-realtime/README.md

 - [ ] Change the default voice?
 - [ ] Turn example into multiple examples…
 - [ ] Drag and drop to upload a photo
+- [ ] Create a Replicate model that converts images to video

 ## Prerequisites